 On the other hand, if we plan or enact a favorable experience that is in keeping with our standards and values, then we feel “good” about ourselves and find life at that instant more meaningful.
 The conscience is not altered in a state of hypnosis.
 Either way, it remains active and functional.

-The subconscious mind controls the autonomic nervous system and regulates and coordinates heart function, glandular activity, muscular movements, etc. It is the coordination of this complex yet the well-functioning process that keeps each person alive and healthy.
+The subconscious mind controls the autonomic nervous system and regulates and coordinates heart function, glandular activity, muscular movements, etc. It is the coordination of this complex yet well-functioning process that keeps each person alive and healthy.

 The subconscious is a vast storehouse of knowledge, impulse, and experience accumulated since birth.
 Everything a person has seen, heard, smelled, felt, and experienced since birth is recorded in the subconscious mind.
 The mind can be compared to a computer.
 Exploratory brain stimulation by surgeons and case studies of hypnotized subjects has demonstrated that memories are stored, not forgotten.

-As you begin practicing self-hypnosis, you will become very much aware of the subconscious and recognize it as a compelling state of mind that can tap into a wealth of experience and change attitudes, habits, and behavior.
+As you begin practicing self-hypnosis, you will become very aware of the subconscious and recognize it as a compelling state of mind that can tap into a wealth of experience and change attitudes, habits, and behavior.

 It is generally agreed from available research that the subconscious is non-judgmental.